lukaszkups/tavuelo/README.md

 Feel free to add own `feature request` issues there.

+# Changelog

+You can find the release notes/changelog at [lukaszkups website](https://lukaszkups.net/notes/?category=tavuelo)

 # Troubleshoot & support

 You can submit bugs similarly to feature request at github's [issues tab](https://github.com/lukaszkups/tavuelo/issues) with `bug` label.